 What is the Overall Benefit of Live-Stream Shopping to an Evolving Society in the Retail Industry?

 Live-stream shopping and online retailers have benefited during the pandemic – but it has also contributed to a more progressive approach to shopping itself.

-Brands have been able to develop methods that are more efficient and effective than in-person retail could ever – or have ever – been.
+Brands have been able to develop methods that are more efficient and effective than in-person retail could – or has – ever been.

-The pandemic has shown that online presence is a necessity for a successful brand, and new digital advances.
+The pandemic has shown that online presence, especially amongst new digital advances, is a necessity for a successful brand.
 Customers who have never been able to reach a store can now have an in-person conversation with an expert.
-Groups who have compromised mobility – the ability to get out of the house, or a long trip to a city to visit a store now have access to brands that wasn’t possible before.
+Groups who have compromised mobility (the ability to get out of the house) or a long trip to a city to visit a store now have the access to brands that wasn’t possible before.
 In addition, online segments that are engaged but do not purchase also have a barrier to purchase removed.

 Similarly, heavy investment in property to support retail operations clearly come into question.
-As retail has been in decline for some time, but rents increasing all the while – the opening up of a new channel has changed the dynamics of property in the retail equation.
+As retail has been in decline for some time – but rent is increasing all the while – the opening up of a new channel has changed the dynamics of property in the retail equation.
 While retail has not yet died, a refactoring of the value of prime real estate is clearly on the horizon.
-Live-stream shopping then creates an opportunity to increase values in less prime areas, but also contribute to the inevitable decline of often overvalued prime locations.
+Live-stream shopping creates an opportunity to increase values in less prime areas, but also contribute to the inevitable decline of often overvalued prime locations.